wordplaydev/wordplay/LANGUAGE.md

 ```

 Inputs must conform to the types defined in a function's definition.
 (We'll talk more about how to define functions later).

+### _conflicts_

+-   The function expression given is not a function type
+-   The function type resolved does not match the inputs given (missing required values, extra values, values of the wrong type)
+-   The function expression could resolve to many different functions that take different inputs

 #### _evaluation_